xmartlabs/android-snapshot-publisher/README.md

 ```

 - `distributionEmails`: The list of email addresses of those who'll get the release.
-This value is build joining all emails by a comma.
+This value is built by joining all emails with commas.
 For example if you want to distribute the build to `email1@mail.com` and `email2@mail.com`, `distributionEmails` value should be `"email1@mail.com,email2@mail.com"`.
 - `distributionGroupAliases`: The list of names (aliases) of the groups defined inside Fabric's Beta that will get the release.
-As well as `distributionEmails`, all aliases must to be joined by a comma.
+As well as `distributionEmails`, all aliases must be joined by commas.
 - `distributionNotifications`: If set to `true`, all build's recipients will get an email notification about the release.